We Wish You Well On The Road

 Andy C., La Jolla, San Diego, CA

-I don’t usually write testimonials but I just feel obligated because I was in a real jam one morning when my car wouldn’t start.
-I assumed that I was going to need to tow my car over to the mechanic for a diagnostic and repair so I called the San Diego Towing Network to send a tow truck to take my car down to my mechanic on Main st.
+I don’t usually write testimonials but I just feel obligated because I was in a real jam one morning when my car wouldn’t start after attending a car auction in San Diego, imagine that.
+I assumed that I was going to need to tow my car over to the auto repair shop for a diagnostic and repair so I called the San Diego Towing Network to send a tow truck to take my car down to my mechanic on Main st.

 The tow truck driver asked me a few questions about my car and suggested that we try a jump start before we tow the car.
 Low and behold my car started up just fine, the tow truck driver even did a quick measurement to test the alternator to make sure my car wasn’t going to poop out a few miles down the road.
 I was able to drive myself to the Toyota dealership and get a new battery.
 Thanks fellas!